Cognitive-Ecosystem/Infrastructure/README.md

-# Knowledge-Base
+# Infrastructure for Cognitive Assessments

-A compendium of the different methods and solutions to assess cognition in aging and preclinical dementia populations
+Over the past century, we have made significant in roads into understanding and measuring cognition.